contextgeneric/cgp-patterns/content/consumer-provider-link.md

 }
 ```

-First of all, we define a new `HasComponents` trait that contains an associated
+First of all, we define a new `HasProvider` trait that contains an associated
 type `Components`.
 The `Components` type would be specified by a context to
 choose a provider that it would use to forward all implementations of consumer
 traits.
 Following that, we add a blanket implementation for `CanFormatString`,
-which would be implemented for any `Context` that implements `HasComponents`,
+which would be implemented for any `Context` that implements `HasProvider`,
 provided that `Context::Components` implements `StringFormatter<Context>`.

 To explain in simpler terms - if a context has a provider that implements
 a provider trait for that context, then the consumer trait for that context
 is also automatically implemented.

-With the new blanket implementation in place, we can now implement `HasComponents`
+With the new blanket implementation in place, we can now implement `HasProvider`
 for the `Person` context, and it would now help us to implement `CanFormatString`
 for free: